Dismantling the Clean Water Rule puts people and parks at serious risk.

 What the Clean Water Rule Does

-- Provides clear and predictable protections for many streams, wetlands, and other waterways while providing better guidance to federal and state regulators about what is and is not protected, which helps streamline the permitting process.
+- Provides clear and predictable protections for many streams, wetlands and other waterways by providing better guidance to federal and state regulators about what is and is not protected, which helps streamline the permitting process.

 - Reiterates existing exemptions for farming, forestry, mining and other land use activities, and very explicitly for the first time excludes many ditches, ponds and other upland water features important for farming and forestry.